 The occurrence of a multiple birth or adoption (e.g., the birth of twins or adoption of siblings) does not increase the four-week total amount of paid parental leave granted for that event.

-Each week of paid parental leave is compensated at 100% of the employee’s regular, straight-time pay.
+Each week of paid parental leave is compensated at 100% of a staff member’s regular base pay.
+For faculty receiving compensation from the Clinical Practices of the University of Pennsylvania (CPUP) or from other sources (such as administrative stipends), this means academic base salary only.
+Paid parental leave does not include compensation attributable to CPUP.
 Paid parental leave will be paid on regularly scheduled pay dates (e.g., weekly or monthly).

-Approved paid parental leave may be taken at any time during the twelve-month period immediately following the birth or adoption of a child.
-Paid parental leave may not be used or extended beyond this twelve-month time frame and must be completed by the child’s first birthday or the first anniversary of the adoption of the child.
+Approved paid parental leave may be taken at any time during the 12-month period immediately following the birth or adoption of a child.
+Paid parental leave may not be used or extended beyond this 12-month time frame and must be completed before the child’s first birthday or the first anniversary of the adoption of the child.